 An open-ended question is one that can only be answered by a unique thought or statement in someone’s own words — it cannot be answered in one word, or by yes/no, or by multiple choice.
 Open-ended questions encourage people to come up with a more thoughtful and filled-out answer incorporating more of their own information and point of view.

 People who want to keep an exchange of information and flow of thoughts going with whomever they’re interviewing will generally stick with open-ended questions.
-These questions encourage interviewees to explore their “why” and to give context around their decisions.
+These questions encourage interviewees to explore their “why” and to give context to their decisions.

 They illuminate the reasoning behind decisions and opinions.
 In interviews, they help the writer/producer get to know and understand a subject… and then pass that insight along to readers.